Alex-Stefanou/now-pension-scraper/README.md

 # Cost
-This project was desingned to be as buget as possible and so is very cheap to run.
+This project was designed to be as budget as possible and so is very cheap to run.
 - GCP service account: free
 - Google Sheets as Database: free
 - Lambda function: At maximum useage it will run daily.
 That is 30 invocations per month at <1000 ms per invocation.
-This is well within AWS free tier of 1 000 000 invokations and 400 000 GB-seconds of compute time per month.
+This is well within AWS free tier of 1 000 000 invocations and 400 000 GB-seconds of compute time per month.
 Even outside of the free tier the pricing calculator does not even register a cost due to the tiny monthly compute time.
 So it is either free or pennies per year to run.

 ### Things I would do differently next time
-The only significant change I would make is hosting the script as a Cloud function on GCP rather than a Lambda function on AWS, since it is already using a GCP service account for writting to the sheet.
+The only significant change I would make is hosting the script as a Cloud function on GCP rather than a Lambda function on AWS, since it is already using a GCP service account for writing to the sheet.
 However this is only for tidiness and grouping the architecture, it would not change performance.